 Bulk Product Testing or Finished Product Testing

-At the completion of the manufacturing process, drug batches are tested prior to being packaged.
-Although the name for this testing may vary, it is most commonly referred to as Bulk Product Testing or Finished Product Testing.
+At the completion of the manufacturing process, batches are tested prior to being packaged.
+Although the name for this type of drug batch testing may vary, it is most commonly referred to as Bulk Product Testing or Finished Product Testing.
 Once again, all test results must meet pre-established specifications in order to be considered for approval by the Quality Unit.

 Drug Batch Testing that is conducted in any of the categories outlined above may consist of physical testing (e.g., viscosity, specific gravity and particle size), chemical testing (e.g., drug assay, level of impurities and preservative assay), microbiological testing and dimensional testing (e.g., measurement of container physical features).
 All testing must be conducted in accordance with an approved Master Production and Control Record and pre-established specifications.